projectriff/projectriff.io/website/blog/2020-02-07-announcing-riff-0-5-0.md

 #### Streaming Next Steps

-We are discussing this streaming model with the Knative community, and exploring ways to enable streaming for other types of workloads beyond streaming functions.
+We are discussing this streaming model with the community, and exploring ways to enable streaming for other types of workloads beyond streaming functions.

 ## Other Highlights of v0.5.0